pyrmont/testament/api.md

 (deftest & args)
 ```

-Define a test and register it in the test suite
+Defines a test and registers it in the test suite

 The `deftest` macro can be used to create named tests and anonymous tests.
 If
 the first argument is a symbol, that argument is treated as the name of the